Natural Language Decomposition and Interpretation of Complex Utterances: Introduction

-To study utterance decomposition in NL-to-program space, we collect and release \ourdata{} -- a new benchmark dataset to evaluate models for \textbf{De}composition of \textbf{C}omplex \textbf{U}tterance. \ourdata{} consists of (1) a set of elementary utterances and corresponding programs for managing calendar events and emails and (2) a diverse set of complex user utterances annotated with decompositions into sequences of annotated elementary utterances.
-Our approach is related to recent work on question decomposition \citep{DBLP:journals/tacl/WolfsonGGGGDB20} and on generating programs by leveraging LLMs to perform reasoning in NL space \cite{DBLP:journals/corr/abs-2303-06689}.
-By combining insights from both lines of work, it enables systems that can handle complex requests (never seen by a semantic parser) involving new APIs (never seen by an LLM).
-Experiments on \ourdata{} show that this approach performs better than direct few-shot prompting approaches. \method{} thus makes it possible to build NL interfaces that accomplish complex goals without large amounts of complex labeled data.
+To study utterance decomposition in NL-to-program space, we collect and release \ourdata{}---a new benchmark dataset to evaluate models for \textbf{De}composition of \textbf{C}omplex \textbf{U}tterance. \ourdata{} consists of (1) a set of elementary utterances and corresponding programs for managing calendar events and emails and (2) a diverse set of complex user utterances annotated with decompositions into sequences of elementary utterances and their corresponding program fragments.
+Experiments on \ourdata{} show that \method{} outperforms direct few-shot prompting approaches, making it possible to build NL interfaces that accomplish complex goals without large amounts of complex labeled data.